mratsim/weave/README.md

 ### Lazy Allocation of Flowvars

-Flowvars can be lazily allocated, this reduces overhead by at least 2x on very fine-grained tasks like Fibonacci or Depth-First-Search that may spawn trillions on tasks in less than a couple hundreds of milliseconds.
+Flowvars can be lazily allocated, this reduces overhead by at least 2x on very fine-grained tasks like Fibonacci or Depth-First-Search that may spawn trillions of tasks in less than a couple hundreds of milliseconds.
 This can be enabled with `-d:WV_LazyFlowvar`.

 ⚠️ This only works for Flowvar of a size up to your machine word size (int64, float64, pointer on 64-bit machines)